clux/modul8/docs/require.md

 - `require('shared::val.js')` - Like absolute requires, but specifies the only domain which will be searched.
 If you want to do relative domain specific requires, just use a pure relative require where the current domain is implicitly assumed.

+Note that `require('dom::')` will look for an index file in the root of that domain.
+So if you want to minimize the cross-domain interaction, export everything relevant from there.

 ##### Data Domain

 - `require('data::datakey')` - Data on this domain does not represent actual files, but data injected into the require system on the server.
 It will not show up in the dependency tree.